 3. Venison (deer meat), fish, goose

-4. Which Indian tribe taught the Pilgrims how to cultivate the land and were invited to the Thanksgiving meal?
+- Which Native American tribe taught the Pilgrims how to cultivate the land and were invited to the Thanksgiving meal?

 1. Apache